 The Hardship Fund aims to alleviate poverty by providing small grants to people living with HIV in the UK.
 It's run by Terrence Higgins Trust and accessed through referral organisations.

-The fund exists to assist where a specific HIV-related need presents itself.
+The fund exists to assist with one-off grants where a specific HIV-related need presents itself.
 It cannot fill the gaps in statutory funding or help provide luxury goods.

 Who can get help from the Hardship Fund?